Ministry-of-Silly-Scripts/codewars-js-XO/NOTES.md

 - it should return false for input equal to "o" ✅
 - it should return true for input equal to "xo" ✅
 - it should return false for input equal to "xxo" ✅
+- it should return true for input equal to "xxoo" ✅
+- it should return true for input equal to "ooxXm" ✅